 IOPS Principles of Private Pension Supervision

 The IOPS Principles of Private Pension Supervision were approved by the governing members at the Annual General Meeting held in Istanbul in 2006.
 A methodology for authorities to undertake self-assessment against the Principles has also been developed.
 The Principles were revised in 2010.
 These Principles cover topics such as objectives, independence, adequacy of resources and powers, risk-orientation, proportionality and consistency, consultation and cooperation, confidentiality, transparency and governance.
 IOPS member authorities are widely adopting the IOPS Principles and using them as a basis for benchmarking and self-assessment.
-These Principles have also been incorporated into the Organisation for Economic Co-operation and Development (OECD) Core Principles of Occupational Pension Regulation and have been used by the IMF and the World Bank in the Financial Sector Assessment Programmes (FSAP).
+These Principles have also been incorporated into the OECD Core Principles of Private Pension Regulation and have been used by the IMF and the World Bank in the Financial Sector Assessment Programmes (FSAP).
 The IOPS Principles were also adopted by the International Association of Entities Supervising Pension Funds (AIOS).

 IOPS Guidelines and Good Practices

 In addition to the IOPS Principles of Private Pension Supervision, the following guidelines have been approved by the Governing Members.
 These guidelines and good practices are not legally binding instruments.
 However the Members are encouraged to observe and adopt them and identify the areas of weakness to bring the regulation and supervisory regimes and techniques in line with international standards:

 - Good Practices for designing, presenting and supervising pension projections (2022)